 Since entering graduate school, Corrine has continued to perform Uniform Convergence at theaters and math departments alike.
 Her Off-Broadway debut was with the Pan-Asian Repertory Theatre in NYC as part of their 2017 NuWorks Festival.
 Since then, she has performed at several schools including university math departments and high schools.

 About the Mathematician

-I'm a first-year Ph.D student at Rutgers University, hoping to pursue research in combinatorics and graph theory.
-In 2015, attended the Budapest Semesters in Mathematics program, and in 2016, I received my B.A. from Sarah Lawrence College.
+I’m entering my third year as a Ph.D student at Rutgers University, pursuing research in combinatorics and graph theory.
+In 2015, I attended the Budapest Semesters in Mathematics program, and in 2016, I received my B.A. from Sarah Lawrence College.
 I've done research on unipancyclic matroids with Dr. Colin Starr at the Willamette University REU and on phylogenetic networks with Drs.
 Katherine St. John and Megan Owen at the CUNY Lehman College REU.
 Since 2014, I've taught at MathILy, a summer math program for gifted high school students, under the direction of dr. sarah-marie belcastro.

 I love teaching and learning in equal measure and am also excited to hold various leadership positions in the Rutgers math department.
 Currently I serve as AWM chapter president, Graduate Combinatorics Seminar organizer, head proctor, and liaison committee member.